ReadyResearchers-2023-24/syllabus/cmpsc-610-spring-syllabus.md

 - [Douglas Luman](https://www.douglasjluman.com/)

-The instructor with the `**` symbol after their name is the course coordinator who is responsible for orchestrating all aspects of the `CMPSC 610` course.
+The instructor with the `**` symbol after their name is the course coordinator who is responsible for orchestrating all aspects of the `CMPSC/INFM/SE 610` course.
 If you have any high-level questions about this course, please contact both the course coordinator and your first reader(s).
 Finally, if you are enrolled in `DOUBL 610` you may have a first reader who is